 Team photo – very proud and appreciative trustees, and a delighted Liza!

 Liza was running to ‘Get Uphill out of the mud’.
-Her sponsorship page is still open if you would like to contribute.
 Funds raised by Liza’s Edinburgh Marathon Challenge will help to fund a new Kindergarten school for the youngest pupils at Uphill.
 As you can see in the photo below, they are bursting out of their small temporary classroom – and this is just one of the three kindergarten classes – there are 140 3-5 year olds learning in very cramped conditions at the school.
 Can YOU help us to get Uphill out of the mud?